Gateway Commercial Finance

 The cost of keeping inventory on the shelves

-You need to forecast your sales accurately.
-You may want to have extra inventory on hand if you are just starting your business.
-Not responding to an existing or potential customer in a timely fashion will cost you business.
-Likewise, you should have a good basis for projecting your sales if you have been in business for a while and can measure accurately your customers’ needs.
-For example, a computer and cell phone repair business relies on its supply chain to deliver parts for the various items it repairs—memory boards, cell phone screens, batteries.
-The company needs to have reliable suppliers and know how long it takes from the time parts are ordered until they are delivered.
+Likewise, you should have a good basis for projecting your sales if you have been in business for a while and can accurately measure your customers’ needs.
+For example, a computer and cell phone repair business relies on its supply chain to deliver parts for the various items it repairs—memory boards, cell phone screens, and batteries.
+The company needs reliable suppliers and knows how long it takes from when parts are ordered until they are delivered.

 Making sales projections to minimize inventory costs

 You need to look at your plans to bring in new business.
 You may be spending more on advertising or hiring more salespeople.
 Those operating expenses will drive your sales.
 You need to be prepared to meet the increased sales generated.
-You may have a great advertising campaign but if you cannot fill the orders derived from that campaign, you will frustrate current and new customers by not delivering on your campaign promises.
+You may have a great advertising campaign, but if you cannot fill the orders from that campaign, you will frustrate current and new customers by not delivering on your campaign promises.